Effective Date: August 31, 2022

-When visiting our Sites, interacting with us (e.g., filling in a webform, over the phone, by email) or providing information at any of our Locations, we collect the following types of Personal Information:
+When visiting our Sites, interacting with us (e.g., filling in a webform, over the phone, by email) or providing information at any of our Locations, we may – depending on the activities you sign up for or participate in – collect the following types of Personal Information:

 Identification data (e.g., first name, last name, postal address, phone number, email address, height, weight, birthdate, skier type);

 Payment details or methods and transaction information (e.g., when you purchase lift tickets, event tickets, or goods, or book accommodations online);

 Location data (e.g., the location where you stay or ski, the location of an event at one of our Locations that you attend, location data sent by your device, the runs that you ski or ride, or the ski lifts that you ride);